How to renovate a garden without losing its magic

-It has stunning mature topiary.
+There is stunning mature topiary in the garden.
 His mother also planted many hybrid tea roses and other shrubs, typical of mid twentieth century gardening.

-Some plants had disappeared completely beneath brambles, nettles, self-seeded sycamores and sticky grass.
-Others had grown tall and leggy in search of the light.
+Some plants disappeared completely beneath brambles, nettles, self-seeded sycamores and sticky grass.
+Others grew tall and leggy in search of the light.

 But it has a magic about it that a brand new garden can never hope to achieve.
 There is weathered brick and stone, while moss and gnarled trees offer hiding places for wildlife.

-Posy and her assistant Salvatore, have coaxed it back to life by weeding, clearing and pruning.
-Some beds are being replanted, but in others the glorious reds, oranges, yellows and pinks of Tom’s mother’s roses now bloom again.
+Posy and her assistant Salvatore, have coaxed it back to life by weeding, clearing and pruning. they’ve replanted some beds completely.
+But in others the glorious reds, oranges, yellows and pinks of Tom’s mother’s roses now bloom again.

 It’s remarkable how good some roses are at surviving decades of neglect – see here for another post on how a community garden in West London has restored an award-winning rose garden that disappeared completely under brambles.
 Twentieth century hybrid tea roses fell out of popularity because of their twiggy, awkward structure and the fact that their foliage often got diseased.
 But if you find one in your garden, give it a chance.